Our Fruit Trees

 of all our trees.
 We planted it in a 3 ft hugelhole in aspect 000111100001-00111000, watering moderately.

-We planted one Brogdon and one Lula avocado tree, both about 2 years old from 3 gal. containers into 3 ft hugelholes.
-The Brogdon more than doubled
+We planted one each of Brogdon, Lula, Mexicola, and Winter Mexican varieties, each 2 years old from 3 gal. containers, into 3.5 ft hugelholes.

 We planted highbush blueberries: 2 wild plants, 4 Sunshine Blue which are dwarf, 1 Sharp Blue, 3 Legacy, 1 Misty and 1 Emerald varieties.
 The Sunshine